 The staff for the annual has been chosen and di-vided into four departments.
-Of these four departwided into four departments.
-Of these four depart-ments, Frank Loftus is editor-in-chief, and also bus-iness manager.
+Of these four departments, Frank Loftus is editor-in-chief, and also bus-iness manager.
 Robert McClary is literary editor, Phyllis Warner is feature editor, and Lonnie Alex-ander is art editor.
 This staff has been reading other school annuals to get ideas on such things as arrangement, set-up, styles, and content.

-The price for this latest undertaking of an am-bitious senior class is 60 cents, and orders and money for the book are being taken in advance in hopes of having a hundred copies sold by April 5.
+The price for this latest undertaking of an ambitious senior class is 60 cents, and orders and money for the book are being taken in advance in hopes of having a hundred copies sold by April 5.
 This is necessary in order to allow the printers to be paid "cash-on-the-line".